EUDR timeline tracker: Delays, U-turns and the latest enforcement plan

 Following Commissioner Roswall's letter, EU debate intensified.
 Several Member States backed a delay, citing competitiveness and administrative burden.
 The European People’s Party supported postponement as a way to correct regulatory flaws and protect SMEs.
 In contrast, the Socialists & Democrats criticized the move, calling the delay a concession to lobbying pressure that risks weakening enforcement.
 Meanwhile, in a separate letter from major companies including Nestlé, Mars Wrigley and Ferrero, they urged the European Commission not to delay the EUDR and reaffirmed their commitment to the December 2025 deadline.

-🔹 23 September 2025 - Commissioner Roswall's letter proposes another one-year delay
+🔹 23 September 2025 - The Roswall letter proposes another one-year delay

 In a letter to the European Parliament and the Council, Commissioner Jessika Roswall recommended postponing EUDR enforcement until December 2026.
 The proposal cited delays in the EU’s TRACES IT system and uneven readiness across Member States as key reasons for deferring the enforcement timeline.The letter was non-binding and intended to ease growing political pressure around the regulation’s rollout.